lichanghao/lichanghao.github.io.old/_posts/2022-12-07-Two-Phase membrane diffusive interface model.md

 author:            Changhao Li
 ---

-This is is the development log for a project I was recently working on.
+This is the development log for a project I was recently working on.

 ## Formalism